PM says ‘we must stand with Jewish community’ as he marks October 7 anniversary

 Monday is one year since the Hamas attacks in Israel, which triggered Israel’s subsequent conflicts in Gaza and Lebanon.

-Sir Keir described October 7 2023 as “the darkest day in Jewish history since the Holocaust” and said that “collective grief has not diminished” in the year since.
+Sir Keir described October 7 2023 as “the darkest day in Jewish history since the Holocaust” and said that “collective grief has not diminished” in the year since, and reiterated his calls for a ceasefire.

-We must never look the other way in the face of hate
+The anniversary comes against a backdrop of escalating violence in the Middle East, with the Foreign, Commonwealth and Development Office having helped hundreds of people to leave Lebanon in recent days.

+A fourth charter flight for Britons wanting to leave Lebanon departed Beirut on Sunday.

 “A year on, that collective grief has not diminished or waned.”

-Writing for the Sunday Times this weekend, the Prime Minister said that the “sparks” from the conflict in the Middle East “light touchpapers in our own communities” as he called out “vile hatred” against Jews and Muslims.

-Meanwhile, Cabinet minister Peter Kyle said he is working “in lockstep” with international allies on calls for Israel to exercise “restraint” as the conflict in the Middle East has escalated in recent weeks.

-Continuing in his statement, Sir Keir said: “One year on from these horrific attacks we must unequivocally stand with the Jewish community and unite as a country.
-We must never look the other way in the face of hate.
+He said that “we must unequivocally stand with the Jewish community and unite as a country” and “never look the other way in the face of hate”.

-“We must also not look the other way as civilians bear the ongoing dire consequences of this conflict in the Middle East.
-I reiterate my call for immediate ceasefires in Gaza and Lebanon, and for the removal of all restrictions on humanitarian aid into Gaza.”
+Sir Keir also said that “we must also not look the other way as civilians bear the ongoing dire consequences of this conflict in the Middle East” as he reiterated his calls for ceasefires in Gaza and Lebanon and “for the removal of all restrictions on humanitarian aid into Gaza”.

-On Sunday, groups of Jewish and Muslim women came together to mark the anniversary and to help “stop the hate on (Britain’s) streets”.

-Six Muslim and six Jewish women met at St John’s Church in Waterloo to talk about the impact the conflict in the Middle East is having on communities in the UK.
+The Foreign, Commonwealth and Development Office (FCDO) said on Sunday evening that the UK has “helped over 430 people to leave Lebanon” over the last week.

+British nationals who remain in Lebanon are being advised to register their presence to receive up-to-date information, and to take the “next available commercial flight”.

 The best videos delivered daily